Gathering background information on your topic can help you find better scholarly articles.

 Quick Indicators of Original Research Studies

-Read the abstract of an article before diving into it completely and then give the article a quick once over.
+Read the ABSTRACT of an article before diving into it completely and then give the article a quick once over.
 You are looking for keywords such as:

 Adapted from “What is Original Research?” http://libguides.unf.edu/originalresearch